Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 here "es" means extended $s$-wave, and noticing that

 where $m$ labels different square harmonics ($s$, $es$, $p \pm ip$, $d$), the extended attractive interaction Hamiltonian can then be decomposed into different pairing channels:

 with

 When $V = 0$, we have only $s$-wave pairing, which has been discussed in previous section.
 When $V \neq 0$, other partial-wave pairings become possible.
-In particular, the $d_{x^2-y^2}$-wave pairing potential mentioned at the beginning of this subsection, i.e., $g_{d}(\pmb{k})$, appears in this square harmonics decomposition.
+In particular, the $d_{x^2-y^2}$-wave pairing potential mentioned at the beginning of this subsection, i.e., $g_{d}(\mathbf{k})$, appears in this square harmonics decomposition.
+Therefore, to isolate and highlight such unconventional superconductivity, we can set a small or even vanishing value for $U$.

-We can tailor Eq.\ref{eq:square-harmonics-decom-1} to select a particular paring potential.
+We can tailor Eq.\ref{eq:square-harmonics-decom-1} to select a particular paring.
 For example, if we choose

-then the extended $s$-wave and $d_{x^2-y^2}$-wave pairing potentials are allowed while $p \pm ip$-wave pairing potentials are forbidden.
-These two attractive interaction potentials will couple opposite spins at nearest neighbors, resulting the spin-singlet SC.
+then opposite-spin pairing potential are chosen which couple opposite spins at nearest neighbors.
+For extended $s$-wave and $d_{x^2-y^2}$-wave, this gives spin-singlet pairing, while for $p \pm ip$-wave, we have spin-triplet pairing.
 Alternatively, we can choose

-then the $p \pm ip$-wave pairing potentials are allowed while the extended $s$-wave and $d_{x^2-y^2}$-wave pairing potentials are forbidden.
-In the case that all the pairing potentials are present simultaneously, they compete with one another, and the resulting superconducting state is determined by the channel that becomes unstable first as the temperature decreases.
+then only the $p \pm ip$-wave pairing are allowed due to Pauli exclusion principle.
+In the case that all the pairing potentials are present simultaneously (see Eq.\ref{eq:square-harmonics-decom-1}), all channels compete with one another, and the resulting superconducting state is determined by the channel that becomes unstable first as the temperature decreases.

-In 2014, Soto-Garrido \textit{et al.} \cite{Soto-Garrido2014} also studied the $d_{x^2-y^2}$-wave pairing potential with $d_{x^2-y^2}$-wave SML with the continuum model, by setting $ \lambda^{d}_{\uparrow \downarrow} = \lambda^{d}_{\downarrow \uparrow} = V$ and suppressing all the other channels in Eq.\ref{eq:square-harmonics-decom}.
-As discussed in the above, such a choice corresponds to spin singlet $d_{x^2-y^2}$-wave pairing.
+In 2014, Soto-Garrido \textit{et al.} \cite{Soto-Garrido2014} also studied the $d_{x^2-y^2}$-wave pairing potential with $T_{xy}$ multipole in the continuum model, by setting $ \lambda^{d}_{\uparrow \downarrow} = \lambda^{d}_{\downarrow \uparrow} = V$ and suppressing all the other channels in Eq.\ref{eq:square-harmonics-decom}.
+As discussed in the above, such a choice corresponds to spin-singlet $d_{x^2-y^2}$-wave pairing.
 In this case, the pairing susceptibility can be expressed as: \begin{widetext}

 \end{widetext} By choosing $\phi = n\pi/2$, $\chi_{sc}(Q)$ increases for $Q \leq 2T^{ext}_{xy}$ and then decreases for $Q > 2T^{ext}_{xy}$.
 Therefore, one obtains a threshold $Q_c = 2T^{ext}_{xy}$ and the inhomogeneous FFLO state with centre-of-mass momentum $Q_c$ becomes the ground state.